Vienna Social Housing Field Study Overview

 International best practices in mixed-income housing

-This course is designed to give California’s local and regional housing policymakers, practitioners, and leaders insight into international best practices in affordable housing.
-The Vienna Social Housing Academy takes a deep dive into Vienna’s Social Housing Model to understand the forces that have shaped Vienna’s unique approach to housing and evaluate how it compares to California’s affordable housing system.
+This course is designed to give local and regional housing policymakers, practitioners, and leaders insight into international best practices in affordable housing.
+The Vienna Social Housing Field Study takes a deep dive into Vienna’s social housing model to understand the forces that have shaped the city’s unique approach to housing and evaluate how it compares to U.S. affordable housing systems.